giacomoran/playground-ai/2025-10-simclr/README.md

 - In ResNet-50, they replace the first 7x7 Conv of stride 2 with 3x3 Conv of stride 1, and also remove the first max pooling operation
 - Remove Gaussian Blur from the data augmentations, use 0.5 as color distortion strenght

+Note that on an M2 Max MacBook Pro:

+- I cannot fit batch size 2048, I get out of memory errors.
+- I cannot use torchlars which requires CUDA.